With Christmas just gone, there are likely to be many more purchases of IoT (Internet of things).

 - Ensure that your WiFi and Router Passwords are changed from the defaults

-- Ensure your email password is different to any other (and secure)
+- Ensure your email password is different from any other (and secure)

 These simple, easy and yet effective steps will help you be more secure, your network.